prometheus/governance/GOVERNANCE.md

 ### Election Officers

 Six weeks or more before the election, the Steering Committee will appoint three Election Officer(s) to administer the election.
-Election Officers will be Organization Members in good standing who are eligible to vote, are not running for Steering Committee in that election, who are not currently part of the Steering Committee and can make a public promise of impartiality.
+Election Officers will be Organization Members in good standing who are eligible to vote, are not running for Steering Committee in that election, who are not currently part of the Steering Committee, and can make a public promise of impartiality.

 They will be responsible for: